-Japan has a fascinating culture unlike any other countries and will leave a lasting impression with you.
-This is part of what makes it such a unique country to visit.
+Japan has a distinct, fascinating culture that is unlike any other countries, and will leave a lasting impression with you!
+This is part of what makes it such a captivating country to visit and it is certainly one of the most unique countries in the world!

 Japanese cuisine is well known and appreciated globally for its precision, highly detailed technique and unique presentation.
 Each region in Japan has its own variety of specialty dishes with ingredients that are carefully selected to complement its individual flavour.